A quick guide to children law in England & Wales and Scotland — Part 3 — moving children across the border

 Careful advice should be considered in respect of the respective jurisdictions of each country where an application might be made, and a strategy agreed with legal input before steps are taken.

-Good advice and strategy will also provide considerable protection and prevent one parent acting on their own to the detriment of the other parent and the child.
+Good advice and strategy will also provide considerable protection and prevent one parent from acting on their own to the detriment of the other parent and the child.

 Contact our expert child law solicitors who can provide specialised advice in both England/Wales and Scotland, and assist in any cross border family cases which span both jurisdictions.